Mapping Africa Transformations

 African cities are important places to focus climate action.
 They are considered “extremely at risk” by the Climate Change Vulnerability Index and therefore need data and decision-making tools.
 In the context of rapid urbanization, better planning toward a more sustainable, compact urban form is critical.

 A more compact city means better access to services, less travel, less energy consumption by vehicles, and therefore less emissions and pollution.
-To measure compactness, SWAC developed two indicators for 5,625 African urban agglomerations.
+To measure compactness, SWAC developed two indicators for 5,625 African urban agglomerations: sprawl and elongation.

 Firstly, sprawl measures the amount of space between buildings.
 A value of 1 means that the agglomeration is compact, > 1 indicates increasing sprawl.
 Secondly, elongation measures the tendency of the buildings to form a circle, which is the most compact urban form.
 A value of 1 means that the agglomeration is a circle.
 Higher values indicate that the shape becomes more elliptical.